Study Away Programs

 Study Abroad And International Exchange Programs

 Studying abroad or participating in an international exchange or internship is an excellent opportunity for every UAF student to learn about other cultures and gain international experience while earning academic credit.
 Students participating in approved international exchange, study abroad or internship programs enroll at UAF and receive UAF credit.
-The Alaska Student Loan and most other forms of financial aid may be used to cover costs of international academic programs; scholarships are also available for many programs.
+The Alaska Performance Scholarship, UA Scholars and most other forms of financial aid may be used to cover costs of international academic programs; scholarships are also available for many programs.
 Students interested in gaining international experience should begin planning early in their UAF careers, particularly because prior study of a foreign language may be required for some programs and is highly recommended for others.
 Applicants must have completed a minimum of two full-time semesters at UAF as a degree student and have a minimum 2.5 cumulative GPA.
-Other requirements may also apply, and all applications are subject to approval by the Office of International Programs and Initiatives.
+Other requirements may also apply, and all applications are subject to approval by the Study Away Programs office.
 Application deadlines are Oct.
 1 for spring semester programs and March 1 for summer, fall semester or academic-year programs.

-Students approved to participate in study abroad or exchange programs pay a $300 study abroad fee to UAF each semester they are abroad.
+Students approved to participate in study abroad or exchange programs pay a $500 study abroad fee to UAF each semester they are abroad.
 For study abroad programs, all tuition, housing and student fees are paid directly to the program provider or host institution.
-Students participating in exchange programs pay for 15 credits of undergraduate or 9 credits of graduate UAF tuition, the UAF technology fee and a 4 percent of tuition network fee in addition to the $300 study abroad fee.
+Students participating in exchange programs pay for 15 credits of undergraduate or 9 credits of graduate UAF tuition and a 4 percent of tuition network fee in addition to the $500 study abroad fee.
 Tuition and fees are assessed on a semester basis.

 UArctic organizes north2north, one of UAF’s student exchange programs.
 Programs are focused on studies in and of the North and are designed to enhance the Arctic perspective of UAF academic programs.